-43. All pupils of compulsory school age are entitled to a full-time education.
-In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a temporary part-time timetable to meet their individual needs.
-For example, where a medical condition prevents a pupil from attending full-time education and a part-time
+All pupils of compulsory school age are entitled to a full-time education.
+In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a temporary

-44. A part-time timetable must only be in place for the shortest time necessary and not be treated as a long-term solution.
+A part-time timetable must only be in place for the shortest time necessary and not be treated as a long-term solution.
 Any pastoral support programme or other agreement should have a time limit by which point the pupil is expected to attend fulltime, either at school or alternative provision.
 There should also be formal arrangements in place for regularly reviewing it with the pupil and their parents.
-In agreeing to a parttime timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised.
+In agreeing to a part time timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised.